vneecious/blog/index.md

 ---
-title: Welcome to my blog
+title: Some Thoughts About Some Things
 ---

-Something.